IgnacioMB/csvcli/README.md

 - Change the format:
   - You can convert from and to CSV, excel and parquet in any combination
   - You can change the delimiter of your CSV file

+## Why?

+Browsing and filtering large CSV files and excel files in programs like Microsoft Excel can be slow and there are limitations to the amount of rows displayed.
+Apache Parquet files are a great alternative, but they require you to have some special tool to be able to browse them.
+Additionally, working with the command-line can help you streamline your work and avoid distractions. csvcli is a light weight tool that allows you to get insights from your data and run queries on them regardless of its size and format, directly from the command line.

 ## Python version
 Built on and tested on python 3.7.
 Installation on 3.7 tested and working.